Cultural depictions of dinosaurs: The 1930s to the 1970s: Moribund dinosaurs to renaissance

 The Great Depression and World War II combined to sink the study of dinosaurs into a decades-long lull.
 Scientists considered dinosaurs a group of unrelated animals that left no descendants, and dinosaurs were presented as stupid, slow, stuck in swamps, and doomed to extinction.
 Scientific dinosaur artwork, primarily from Rudolph F. Zallinger and Zdeněk Burian, reflected and reinforced the conception of dinosaurs as slow and static (one artistic quirk that became commonplace in representations of Mesozoic landscapes, the presence of a volcano, was a hallmark of Zallinger's).
 From such ideas came the alternate use of "dinosaur" as something out of date.

 Films of the time typically used dinosaurs as monsters, with the added element of atomic fears in the early Cold War.
 Thus, The Beast from 20,000 Fathoms (1953) and Godzilla (Japanese release 1954; American release 1956 as Godzilla, King of the Monsters!) portray monstrous dinosaur-like prehistoric reptiles that go on rampages after being awakened by atomic bomb tests.
-An alternative appears in Disney's animated Fantasia (1940) in its The Rite of Spring sequence, which attempted to portray dinosaurs with some scientific accuracy (although it has the common error of showing prehistoric animals from many different time periods living at the same time) and also in Karel Zeman's Cesta do praveku (1955; Journey to the Beginning of Time), a Czechoslovakian children's science fiction movie inspired by Zdeněk Burian's work.
+An alternative appears in Disney's animated Fantasia (1940) in its The Rite of Spring sequence, which attempted to portray dinosaurs with some scientific accuracy (although it has the common error of showing prehistoric animals from many different time periods living at the same time) and also in Karel Zeman's Journey to the Beginning of Time (1955; Cesta do pravěku), a Czechoslovak children's science fiction movie inspired by Zdeněk Burian's work.

 In 1956, Oliver Butterworth authored a children's book, The Enormous Egg.
 The book and a movie adaptation televised in 1968 by the NBC Children's Theatre tell the story of a boy who finds an enormous egg laid by a hen that hatches a baby Triceratops.
 The dinosaur, named Uncle Beazley, becomes too big, so the boy brings him to the Smithsonian Institution in Washington, D.C.
 Beazley is first kept at the National Museum of Natural History, but is eventually transferred to the National Zoo's Elephant House because there is a law against stabling large animals in the District of Columbia.
 In the later part of the book, Uncle Beazley must be saved from a narrow-minded Senator who wants it destroyed.
 (Senator Joseph McCarthy was at the peak of his career at the time of writing.)